 Bristol Zen Dojo was founded in 1986 and offers a dedicated centre of Zen practice located on Gloucester Road.
 We hold five sessions a week to practice Zazen (traditional Zen mindfulness meditation) in a formal and supportive environment.

-We offer introductions to Zen practice every Wednesday, 6.00pm (5.30pm from 1st March 2020).
+We offer introductions to Zen practice every Wednesday, 5.30pm or at other times by arrangement.
 Please come wearing loose dark clothing.

 The heart of Zen is this practice of Zazen – Just sitting, with the back straight, the legs folded, and the breathing peaceful.
 It means returning to the state of simple being, returning to inner silence.
 When thoughts come, we just acknowledge them, and let them pass by.
 It is the practice of seeing things as they are, and realising that our ideas and anxieties about things are just that; ideas and anxieties, not reality itself.

 Zen practice can reduce stress and give us insight into our lives.
 However, this is ultimately not the purpose of practice.
 When we practise we are not looking for anything in particular.
 We let go of our goals, our wants, our worries and our fears and allow ourselves to dwell in the present moment.
 We can then become intimate with deep consciousness.